Read | Listen| Write

 bridging the chasm between their worlds;

-To widen doors of opportunity in ours.
+Widening doors of opportunity

 Thunder and Lightning

-Who moved a chair
+One moved a chair

-And moved a nation.
+Both moved a nation.

 Meet the Poet – Sylvia J. Greene (aka Sylvia the Oracle)